johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 ## My role & responsibilities

-I was to delivr a UX change to the main car search component, in order to encourage the user to enter a precise pickup location when performing a “non-airport search”.
+I was to deliver a UX change to the main car search component, in order to encourage the user to enter a precise pickup location when performing a “non-airport search”.
 These were the specific goals: